p4lang/ntf/README.md

 ## Pulling modules required by NTF
 Two scripts are provided in this repo to manage the modules needed.
-Script to pull the modules.
+Script to clone the modules.
 ```sh
 cd ntf
 ./pull_modules.sh
 ```

-Script to update the modules
+If you need to update the modules that have been previously cloned,
 ```sh
 cd ntf
 ./update_modules.sh
 ```

 ## Installing module dependencies
-Below steps install the dependencies needed for the modules [p4-bmv2], [p4c-bmv2], and [switch].
-You can find the modules cloned in the parent directory of NTF repo.
+Below script installs the dependencies needed for the modules [p4-bmv2], [p4c-bmv2], and [switch].
+You can find the modules in the parent directory of NTF repo, cloned by pull_modules.sh.

 ```sh
 cd ntf
 ./install_ntf_deps.sh
 ```

-#### veth setup (needed after rebooting of the test machine)
+#### veth setup, needed after every (re)-booting of the test machine
 ```sh
 cd ntf
 sudo tools/veth_setup.sh